 The gospel begins with God.
 The Bible starts this way: “In the beginning God created the heavens and the earth” (Gen 1:1).
 It tells us that God is eternal, outside the bounds of time, and He is perfectly holy, which means without sin (Rev 4:8).
 Because He created all things, and by His will all things exist, He is worthy to receive all glory, honor, power, and worship (Rev 4:11).
 In His own image, God also created humanity, blessing us to rule the earth under His authority (Gen 1:27-28) and to enjoy knowing Him in relationship forever (John 17:3).
 In sum, everything was “very good” (Gen 1:31) when God entered into a covenant with the first human, Adam.
 In this covenant Adam was free to choose to trust and obey God’s Word and enjoy eternal life as God intended OR to doubt and disobey His Word and face death and eternal separation from Him (Gen 2:17).
 Which brings us to Mankind.

 Sadly, the Bible tells us that the first humans, Adam and Eve, freely chose to disobey God, rejecting His rightful rule, and rebelling against His Word.
 And so, sin entered the world (Gen 3:6), the impact of which is felt even to this day, as every human offspring since then has inherited that very same sin nature (Rom 5:19).
 Consider dear reader: is anyone truly righteous?
 Left to ourselves, does anyone even seek for God?
 The Bible gives us the tragic answer: “no, not one” (Rom 3:10-11), for “all have sinned and fall short of the glory of God” (Rom 3:23).
 Yes, we who were created to glorify God and enjoy Him forever, choose instead to live our lives independent of Him, disobeying and rejecting the God who made us.
 It is no wonder the Bible goes on to depict a world far from “very good”, but rather full of evil, suffering, pain, and brokenness.
 This is the mess we have made, in our lives and in the world, and God cares about what we have done.
 For He cannot allow sin to go on without judgement (Heb 9:27), His justice demands that we are held accountable (Heb 4:13).
 And so, the Bible tells us: “the wages of sin is death” (Rom 6:23).
 Death!
-God gives humanity what we have asked for: an eternity separated from Him, where we will face the just consequences of our sin (John 3:36).
+God gives humanity what we have asked for: an eternity separated from Him and His goodness in Hell, where we will face the just consequences of our sin (John 3:36).
 But, in the midst of this most dreadful reality, dear reader, there is yet hope (Gen 3:15).

 God so loved the world that He gave His own Son Jesus Christ (John 3:16), fully God and fully man, to come to earth and live the holy, sinless life that Adam, Eve, and none of us could.
 Indeed, this is what Jesus did, obeying God’s Word in full, living in perfect righteousness, truly deserving eternal life!
 And yet, because of God’s love for us, while we were still sinners, Christ died for us (Rom 5:8).
 For us!
 He who “knew no sin” bore our sin (2 Cor 5:21), suffered in our place on a cross we deserved, the righteous substituted for the unrighteous, all so that he might bring us to God (1 Peter 3:18).
 You see, as Jesus hung on that cross, He bore God’s wrath for every sin committed by every person who would ever believe.
 Jesus humbly paid it all!
 What’s more, the earliest eye-witnesses delivered to us as of first importance “that Christ died for our sins…that he was buried (and) that he was raised on the third day in accordance with the Scriptures” (1 Cor 15:3-4).
 Resurrection!
 God accepted Christ’s sacrifice (or atonement) for sin, and by His power, raised Jesus from the dead, to show the world that eternal life was possible once again, for any who would come to none other than Jesus alone (John 5:39-40).